 These mousepads can also be disinfected with a disinfectant spray if you like them to be particularly germ-free.

-How to Clean a Cloth Mousepad
+How to Clean a Fabric Mousepad

-Cloth is, unfortunately, more susceptible to dirt particles, and therefore, you usually have to deal with more stubborn stains quickly.
+Fabric is, unfortunately, more susceptible to dirt particles, and therefore, you usually have to deal with more stubborn stains quickly.